memsql/singlestore-kafka-connector/README.md

 To achieve exactly once delivery, set `memsql.metadata.allow` to true.
 Then `kafka_connect_transaction_metadata` table will be created.

 This table contains an identifier, count of records, and time of each transaction.
+The identifier consists of kafka-topic, kafka-partition and kafka-offset.
+This combination gives a unique identifier that prevents duplication of data in the MemSQL database.
+Kafka saves offsets and increases them only if the kafka-connect job succeeds.
+If the job failed, Kafka will restart the job with the same offset.
+This means that if the data were written to the database, but the operation failed, Kafka will try to write data with the same offset and metadata identifier prevent duplication of existing data and simply complete work successfully.

+Data is written to the table and to the `kafka_connect_transaction_metadata` table in one transaction.
+Because of this, if some error occurred, no data will be actually added to the database.

 To overwrite the name of this table, use `memsql.metadata.table` option.